Dipesh30/Google-play-store/README.md

 - Histograms of app sizes and install counts
 - Scatter plots to explore the relationship between ratings and the number of reviews

-You can find the visualization code in the `src/` directory.

 ## Usage